-THE OFFICE WILL BE CLOSED
+WE WILL BE CLOSED FOR INDEPENDENCE DAY

 Anatomically, injury can occur to muscles and/or their tendon attachments, the ligaments that firmly hold bone to bone, the fascia (or the covering of the muscles), the bones, the joints, the skin, the nerves, and/or blood vessels.
 It all boils down to the ten or more factors listed above, and as discussed in last month’s topic on PTSD, depending on whether concussion occurs and how well the injured person reacts or copes with the injury (the psychosocial part).
 Obviously, A LOT of factors drive the outcome of a whiplash injury!